haskell-serbia/tutorials/dependent_types.md

 Example:

 ```
-max :: Integer
+maxBound :: Int
-max :: Double
+maxBound :: Double
 ```

-We can look at this as if type is determining the values which constant `max` can hold.
-This is a basic relation between values and types, values need to be of some type in Haskell.

-Third step in our wonderfull type land is
+We can see here that the type is determining the values `maxBound` will have.
+Values depend on the type they are instantiated with so the type to the right of the `::` determines the values to the left of the `::`.

 **Types depending on Types** (_type functions_)